Amarillo (Better Call Saul): Opening

-In Amarillo, Texas, Jimmy McGill bribes a Sandpiper bus driver to fake a breakdown, which allows Jimmy to sign up residents as plaintiffs for the lawsuit while technically complying with bar association rules against direct solicitation.
+In Amarillo, Texas, Jimmy McGill bribes a Sandpiper bus driver to fake a mechanical breakdown, which allows Jimmy to sign up residents as plaintiffs for the lawsuit while technically complying with bar association rules against direct solicitation.

 Main story

 Jimmy presents his outreach report at a Hamlin, Hamlin & McGill-Davis & Main strategy conference and announces he has obtained 24 more plaintiffs.
-Chuck McGill expresses suspicion, pointing out there were few responses to the notices the attorneys mailed to Sandpiper residents.
+Chuck McGill expresses suspicion, pointing out there was only one response to the notices the attorneys mailed to Sandpiper residents.
 Jimmy claims that in retirement homes news spreads quickly by word of mouth, which satisfies everyone but Kim Wexler.
 She warns Jimmy to operate ethically since she recommended him to D&M and his actions reflect on her.

 Jimmy finds that mailed notices to Sandpiper residents are not successful because residents ignore them or Sandpiper staff intercepts their mail, so he suggests filming a television ad.
 Clifford Main is intrigued and promises to discuss it after returning from a business trip.
 Jimmy views an ad previously used by D&M and finds it lacks "showmanship."

 Jimmy hires the camera crew he previously used and films an ad of his own.
 He decides to run it without the firm's approval and contacts a station in Colorado Springs, where no Sandpiper residents responded to the mailings.
 The commercial is a success, and D&M gains over a hundred new plaintiffs in a single day.
 Cliff is furious to discover that Jimmy ran the ad without permission.

 Stacey Ehrmantraut voices concern to Mike Ehrmantraut about gunshots she heard in her neighborhood over the past two nights.
 Mike does overnight surveillance without Stacey's knowledge and finds the "gunshots" were apparently the sound of early morning newspaper deliveries hitting the sidewalk.
 Stacey calls Mike later in the morning and says there were more gunshots the night before.
 He visits her house and she points out a chip in an outside wall which she insists is from a bullet.
 Rather than argue, Mike tells Stacey he will help her move out of the neighborhood.

 Dr. Caldera offers Mike a lucrative job as a loan shark’s enforcer, which he declines.
-Caldera points out that if Mike wants "next level pay", he must be willing to do "next level work."
+Caldera points out that if Mike wants "next-level pay", he must be willing to do "next-level work."
 Mike later receives a call from Caldera, who tells him about a job offer with a client who specifically requested Mike.
 Mike meets the client, who is revealed to be Nacho Varga.